captainbrosset/cleanjs/README.md

     python review.py path/to/my_source_file.js

-This will review the file path/to/my_source_file.js and output the report in the console.
+This will review the file path/to/my_source_file.js and create an HTML report file.

-Optionally run the following command to get some insight into what each reviewer does:

-    python help.py
+You can check the simple.js-report.html file to see an example of report (was generated from testscripts/simple.js source file)

 CONTRIBUTING
 ============